API Reference

 direction!(d, rule, ctx)

 where the output direction d is written in place and ctx is a NamedTuple carrying the per-iteration cache state.
+The vector fields alias into the DFProjectionCache buffers, parametric on element type T, where T = eltype(x0) <: AbstractFloat (with Float64 fallback if eltype(x0) is not floating).
 The fields are:

 FieldTypeDescription